cobilab/GeAnno/README.md

 ### **Option 2** - Using the experimental setup:

-For more control and to reproduce the experiments described in the notebooks, you can use the experimental setup workflow:
+To reproduce the experiments described in the notebooks, you can use the experimental setup workflow:

 **1. Download necessary datasets:**